WP Static Versus Dynamic Data Masking | Imperva

 • It cannot be used to protect the production database because it permanently alters the underlying data.
 As described above, it operates against copies of production databases.

-DDM is primarily used to apply role-based (object-level) security for databases/applications.
-In practice, the complexities involved in preventing masked data from being written back to the database essentially mean DDM should only be applied in read-only contexts such as reporting or customer service inquiry functions.
+This method is primarily used to apply role-based (object-level) security for databases and applications.
+The complexities involved in preventing masked data from being written back to the database means that DDM should be applied in read-only contexts, such as reporting or customer service inquiry functions.
 DDM is sometimes viewed as a means to apply role-based security to (legacy) applications that don’t have a built-in, role-based security model or to enforce separation of duties regarding access.
-However, there are limitations to this usage as noted below.
+However, there are limitations to this usage.

-There are a number of different approaches taken to implement DDM including database and web proxies.
-RDBMS vendors are also beginning to offer DDM directly within the database engine.
-The database proxy approach shown below usually works by modifying SQL queries, but can also modify query result sets (see Figure 3):
+There are a number of different approaches to implement DDM including database and web proxies.
+Some database vendors now offer DDM directly within the database engine.
+The database proxy approach usually works by modifying SQL queries, but can also modify query result sets.

-The sensitive data remains within in the reporting database that is queried by an analyst.
+The sensitive data remains within the reporting database that is queried by an analyst.
 All SQL issued by the analyst passes through the DB proxy which inspects each packet to determine which user is attempting to access which database objects.
-The SQL is then modified by the proxy before being issued to the database so that masked data is returned via the proxy to the analyst.
-In other words, a query like the one below that retrieves SSNs from the database:
+The SQL is then modified by the proxy before it is issued to the database; therefore, masked data is returned via the proxy to the analyst.
+In other words, a query like the one illustrated below retrieves SSNs from the database:

 Visually, these queries would produce something similar to the following, keeping in mind that the SSNs stored in the database are not changed: